 - Workflow automation: SharePoint’s workflow automation feature enables project managers to automate repetitive tasks and processes, saving time and reducing the chance of errors.
 By setting up workflows for approval processes, notifications, and other routine tasks, you can focus more on strategic activities.

-Setting Up a Project Management System on SharePoint
+Project Management System Setup

 Setting up a SharePoint project management system is not rocket science; on the contrary, it’s a rather quick and straightforward process.
 The time it takes depends on the complexity of your project and the level of customization you opt for.
 With our step-by-step instructions, you’ll be able to start reaping the benefits of SharePoint today!